farbrausch/fr_public/README.md

 So what do we have in here?
 Here's the basic directory structure:

   altona_wz4/           - Altona and Werkkzeug4.
-Our most recent code foundation and tool. altona/             - The framework libraries (includes base Werkkzeug4 GUI). wz4/                - Wz4FRlib (demo ops) and Wz4Player.
+Our most recent code foundation and tool.
+    altona/             - The framework libraries (includes base Werkkzeug4 GUI). wz4/                - Wz4FRlib (demo ops) and Wz4Player.
+  altona2/              - successor of altona
-	genthree/             - GenThree.
+    altona2/            - The framework libraries (Werkkzeug5 is not yet released) genthree/             - GenThree.
 Used for Candytron and nothing else. data/               - Candytron data files. kkrunchy/             - kkrunchy 0.23alpha code (latest we could find) kkrunchy_k7/          - kkrunchy_k7 0.23a4/asm07 (most recent version) ktg/                  - OpenKTG texture generator.
 See below. lekktor/              - May summon Eldritch Abominations.
 Handle with care.
   RG2/                  - RauschGenerator 2.
 Used for several 64k intros.
     dopplerdefekt/      - data files for fr-029: dopplerdefekt einschlag/          - data files for fr-022: ein.schlag
     flybye/             - data files for fr-013: flybye welcome_to/         - data files for fr-024: welcome to...
   v2/                   - V2 synthesizer system.
 Used for all our intros, kkrieger and debris. werkkzeug3/           - Werkkzeug3.
 Used for tons of demos and intros.
     data/               - Source data for kkrieger and some test projects. debris/           - Source data for fr-041: debris. theta/            - Source data for fr-038: theta. w3texlib/           - Werkkzeug 3 texture lib.
 Used for fr-033. wz_mobile/          - Werkkzeug Mobile.
 Never got used for anything. werkkzeug3_kkrieger/  - kkrieger branch.
 Game mode in here might work. :)

 So, here's the sightseeing tips: